danpopovsky1997/strengthcore-project1/README.md

 ## Acknowledgements

 I would like to thank the following people in supporting my journey to become a developer:
-- My partner Sarah, who constantly motivates me to never give up no matter how I feel
+- My partner Sarah, who constantly motivates me to never give up no matter what
 - My parents, who encourage me to do something I love
 - My work boss, who constantly supports me by allowing me to balance work and education
 - My mentor Jack Wachira, who has been there as a support during our calls and answers any questions I have